Water management strategies

 Greater Hunter Regional Water Strategy

-Developed in 2018, this strategy is designed to manage the region’s water needs over the next 30 years.
+Finalised and released in 2018, this strategy recommends options to improve how water is managed to respond to the region’s water needs over the next 30 years.

 Developed throughout 2018 and 2019, this strategy considers water security for towns, communities, businesses and the region’s significant environmental values.